How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Step 2 - Use Overlaps to Narrow Candidates:

-Find the cells on the board where vertical runs and horizontal runs intersect.
+Find the cells on the board where vertical runs and horizontal blocks intersect.
 Remember, the values that are placed in these cells must contribute to both run clues and meet both run length constraints.

 Step 3 - Eliminate Added Inputs: